kawallac/GoCator-Gage-RR/README.md

 -First, convert the output to a format that miniTab can use.
 -Secondly, automatically conduct all the calculations and visualizations within Jupyter

+Files:
+"RawDate.csv"
+-Raw data from the opitical measurement system

+"Data_Analysis.ipynb"
+-Notebook that is converting the raw data to a format for minitab

+"24.03.03 Gage RR Analysis v1.1.xlsx"
+-Solution done within Excel

 Updates:
 04-28-24
 -Basic function is there to convert output to miniTab format